How easy is it to relax and enjoy yourself when you’re in a state of fear and unrest about anything in your life?

-It was a lot easier for most because you could add up the amount you’d receive each month from social security and your pension, and if it was more than you needed to live on, you could make the determination if you’d be okay or not and feel confident about it.
+It was a lot easier back then because you could add up the amount you’d receive each month from social security and your pension, and if it was more than you needed to live on, you could make the determination if you’d be okay or not and feel confident about it.

-However, over the last 30 years or so, that has all changed.
-Fixed pensions are becoming a thing of the past for most Americans.
+However, all of that has now changed.
+Fixed pensions have become a thing of the past for most Americans.

-At retirement, you’re no longer ‘guaranteed’ a monthly pension.
+When you transition to retirement, you’re no longer “guaranteed” a monthly pension.

 Instead, you’re presented with a lump sum of money and it’s your job to determine:

-b) And, second, how do I avoid all of the potential mistakes, and take advantage of the opportunities necessary for me to earn what I need in order to make my money last longer than I do?
+b) Second, how do we avoid all of the potential mistakes, and take advantage of the opportunities necessary for us to earn what we need in order to make our Retirement Bucket™ of investments remain intact for as long as we do?

 In a nutshell, at the stage in your life where there’s no room for big mistakes, the responsibility for your financial independence and security has been transferred from your employer to you.